-Few memories last as long as those surrounding your first fishing trip.
+Few memories last as long as those surrounding your first fishing trip (family’s first camping trip maybe?).
 You probably still remember the sights, sounds and smiles of the occasion vividly, and you probably look back on the outing fondly.
 Now, so many years later, it is time to introduce your children to angling.

 You certainly don’t have to do anything fancy to introduce children to the sport, but it helps to have a good game plan in place.

-After all, you may be introducing your children to a lifelong hobby, and you want to get started on the right foot.
+After all, you may be introducing your children to a lifelong, healthy hobby, and you want to get started on the right foot.

 Good Gear for Kids

-Adult anglers often enjoy using the most complicated and nuanced tackle and presentations possible in pursuit of their quarry, but this is obviously not a good idea for youngsters.
+Adult anglers often enjoy using the most complicated and nuanced tackle and presentations possible or advanced technology like fishfinders in pursuit of their quarry, but this is obviously not a good idea for youngsters.
 When fishing with kids, simplicity is the name of the game.